Rishabh7890/TdlWithMongoDB/README.md

 # TdlWithMongoDB

-#### An updated version of the basic to-do list I created earlier which includes MongoDB and the ability to add as many custom lists as you would like!
+#### A Full Stack Lists Application to stay organized.
+Application has the ability to add as many custom lists as a user would like!

 * [Go To Application!](https://todolist-rishabhgoel.herokuapp.com)